 Our server recommended the Duck and Watermelon Salad, served with mandarin, pomegranate, basil, coriander, cashew and hoisin sauce.
 The duck is slow-cooked for 12 hours, making it mouthwateringly tender.
 The saltiness of the duck combined with the sweet watermelon and mandarin made this a winning dish that kept us coming back bite after bite.
 For veggies out there, they do a vegetarian version.
 The table next to us had to ask the server if their veggie rendition was made with actual duck – that’s how good this dish is.

 We also shared the Crispy Salted Squid with cucumber, lemongrass and ginger sauce.
 The lemongrass and ginger sauce really made the dish – a light and fresh dipping sauce that elevated the salty squid.
 The squid was perfectly cooked – not rubbery in the slightest and delicately crispy.
+It was so tender and sleekly sliced, which intrigued us so much so that we enquired more about it to the chefs.
+Later, while searching about it online, we were directed to a set of sleek knives on this site, which are suitable for cooking seafood.

 For our mains, we tucked into the Chilean Sea Bass, a signature dish on the menu that the team really take pride in – and for good reason – because it was one of the very best seafood dishes I’ve ever had.
 Tamarind glazed served with pickled cucumber and caramelised cashew ‘Gajak’ made for an absolutely stunning dish.
 The sea bass was buttery, sweet, incredibly tender and perfectly cooked.
 My only complaint is that there wasn’t more!
 Weeks later, and I am still craving that Sea Bass.